-- a) solve systems of linear equations in two variables by graphing, substitution and elimination methods - b) determine if a system of equations will have no, one or an infinite number of solutions - c) use systems of equations to solve applied problems
+- solve systems of linear equations in two variables by graphing, substitution and elimination methods - determine if a system of equations will have one, infinite, or no solution(s) - use systems of linear equations to solve applied problems identify the degree, terms and coefficients of a polynomial

-- d) solve systems of equations in three variables and applied problems using such systems - e) graph the solution for a system of linear inequalities in two variables - f) use a graphing calculator or other appropriate technology to solve systems of equations and inequalities
+- solve systems of linear equations in three variables and applied problems using such systems - graph the solution for a system of linear inequalities in two variables - use a graphing calculator or other appropriate technology to solve systems of linear equations and inequalities

-5. Polynomials and Polynomial Functions
+5. Polynomial Expressions, Equations and Functions

-- a) determine the degree of a polynomial - b) distinguish between monomials, binomials, trinomials, and other polynomials - c) add, subtract, multiply polynomials - d) divide polynomials by monomials - e) factor polynomials using an appropriate strategy or a combination of techniques: common factors, difference of squares, difference and sum of cubes, perfect square trinomials, trial/error, or grouping - f) solve polynomial equations using the principle of zero products - g) solve applied problems using polynomial equations/ functions
+- distinguish between monomials, binomials, trinomials, and other polynomials - add, subtract, multiply polynomials - b divide polynomials by monomials - factor polynomials using an appropriate strategy or a combination of techniques: common factors, difference of squares, difference and sum of cubes, perfect square trinomials, trial/error, or grouping - solve polynomial equations using the principle of zero products - solve applied problems using polynomial equations/ functions

-- h) divide polynomials and binomials using long division - i) divide polynomials and binomials using synthetic division
+- divide polynomials by binomials using long division - divide polynomials and binomials using synthetic division

-6. Rational Expressions, Rational Equations and Variation
+6. Variation, Rational Expressions, and Equations

-- a) identify situations and find values for which a rational expression will be undefined - b) simplify rational expressions - c) add, subtract, multiply and divide rational expressions - d) solve rational equations and check - e) solve formulas involving rational expressions for a given variable - f) solve applied problems that can be modeled with rational equations - g) simplify complex fractions - h) express variations in the form of equations (direct, inverse, joint, combined) - i) solve problems involving direct, inverse, joint and combined variation
+- identify situations and find values for which a rational expression will be undefined - simplify rational expressions - add, subtract, multiply and divide rational expressions - solve rational equations - manipulate formulas involving rational expressions to isolate a specified variable - solve applied problems that can be modeled with rational equations - simplify complex rational expressions - express variations in the form of equations (direct, inverse, joint, combined) - solve problems involving direct, inverse, joint and combined variation